uvic-seng321/course/modules/elicit/biz_rules.md

 ----
 # Definition
 > “A business rule is a statement that defines or constrains some aspect of the business.
 It is intended to assert business structure or to control or influence the behavior of the business.”

+Recall: "business" also means organization, group, customer ... so the "funder" of the information system.

 * Facts ('no GST on food')
 * Constraints ('only 30 books checked out')
 * Inferences ('if X holds, Y also holds')